-This year Eid ul Fitr 2021 in the UK is anticipated to begin in the evening of Tuesday 11th May on the sighting of the moon, with the majority of celebrations taking place on Wednesday 12th May.
-The Eid 2021 date will vary slightly from country to country and some communities choose to celebrate Eid over three days.
+This year Eid ul Fitr 2023 in the UK is anticipated to begin on either Thursday, 20 April 2023 or Friday, 21 April 2023 depending on the sighting of the moon.
+The Eid 2022 date will vary slightly from country to country and some communities choose to celebrate Eid over three days.

 It is traditional on the day of Eid before making Eid prayer to pay Zakat ul Fitr, a donation of money or food that will help to feed someone in need on this Holy day.
 The amount for Zakat ul Fitr donation is equivalent to one saa’ of food or four madd, which is the name given to the amount of food that can be scooped up with both hands together.

 Making a food donation can be challenging so to make it easier, Orphans in Need will take your Zakat ul Fitr as a cash donation and our teams on the ground will distribute the food to those that need it most.

 Donate your Zakat ul Fitr with Orphans in Need today and provide a person in need a nutritious meal this Eid ul Fitr.

 The day of Eid ul Fitr is one of great celebration for Muslims all over the world and a time when families, friends and communities come together to eat delicious food, enjoy tasty sweets and exchange gifts.
 We have provided answers to some of the frequently asked questions about Eid ul Fitr and why Eid is celebrated.

 Eid ul Fitr, also written as Eid al Fitr literally translates to the “Festival of Breaking the Fast” and is the celebratory holiday that indicates the end of the month-long Ramadan fast.